 Given these concerns, finance teams must take proactive steps to manage financial risks and prepare for potential economic downturns.
 The following sections will explore the risks of inflation and recession, along with strategies finance teams can adopt to improve efficiency and combat these challenges.

-What are the Risks of Inflation?
+What are the risks of inflation?

 Inflation poses several challenges that impact a company’s financial stability.
 The following are just some of the risks: